-A German citizen, I grew up in the state of Baden-Württemberg in Southern Germany.
-I obtained a BA double degree in German-Spanish Studies/International Politics from the University Complutense of Madrid, Spain, and the University of Regensburg, Germany.
+I hold a doctorate from the Department of International Development and at St. Antony’s College, University of Oxford.
+I obtained a MA in International Relations with Distinction from King’s College London’s Department of War Studies and a BA double degree in German-Spanish Studies/International Politics from the University Complutense of Madrid, Spain, and the University of Regensburg, Germany.
 I worked for UNDP’s Bureau for Crisis Prevention and Recovery, the UN Economic Commission for Latin America and the Caribbean, the German Development Organisation InWEnt (now GIZ) as well as the German Embassy in San José, Costa Rica.